GMEpelbaum/GMEpelbaum/README.md

 * **Ongoing Learning:** Expanding skills in Python and Power BI.

-I'm deeply passionate about politics\n in all its forms, particularly the dynamic interplay\n between the public and private sectors.
+I'm deeply passionate about politics in all its forms, particularly the dynamic interplay between the public and private sectors.

 ## Research and Articles: